Need help? We're here 24/7

 Sunrise Wellness Center

-Located in Montpelier, the Sunrise Wellness Center provides a supportive and safe environment to learn and practice skills related to managing symptoms of mental illness, trauma, and substance use.
-Our mission is to help individuals reach personal goals in their recovery journey using tools such as a Wellness Recovery Action Plan (WRAP).
+Located in Montpelier, the Sunrise Wellness Center pA supportive space to develop skills for managing mental illness, trauma, and substance use.
+Individuals work toward personal goals using tools like the Wellness Recovery Action Plan.

 Residential Support